eduardotoce/hello-word/README.md

 Hello!!

-I'm Eduardo, I'll soon update some of my work in GitHUb!
+I'm Eduardo, I'll soon update some of my work in GitHub!
-I'll star climing and traveling around Mexico.
+I'll start climing and traveling around Mexico.